sketch-hq/sketch-assistant-core-rules/src/layer-names-pattern-disallowed/README.md

 ### `patterns: string[]`

 Array of forbidden layer name patterns expressed as JavaScript compatible regex.
+Remember to escape `"` and `\` characters if you need them to be part of your regex.

 ## Example configuration